maxmelnick/max-README/README.md

 * Self reflection.
 It's an important part of growth.
 You’ll miss opportunities without it.
 * [Growth mindset](https://hbr.org/2016/01/what-having-a-growth-mindset-actually-means)

+## Team environment I strive to cultivate

+* Impactful - we get stuff done that has value
+* Open - open lines of communication, honesty
+* Always learning and improving - learn and fail fast...a lot.
+Don't be afraid to fail.
+Be honest when something is a failure.
+* Fun

 ## Availability / work-life balance

 TLDR; Very few things are more important than talking to you if you want to talk to me.
 If you need to talk, let’s talk.